harris-junseo-lee/harris-junseo-lee.github.io/_pages/publications.md

 nav: true
 nav_order: 3
 ---
-- [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko) provides a full list under chronological/citations order.
+- [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko) provides a complete list of publications, sortable by date or citation count.
-- Co-first authors with equal contributions are marked with an star (✶).
+- Co-first authors with equal contributions are marked with an asterisk (✻).
-- Alphabetic ordering in theoretical computer science is indicated by (α−β).
+- Alphabetical author ordering, as commonly used in theoretical computer science, is indicated by (α–β).
-- Selected publications are labeled by :books:.
+- Selected publications are labeled with :books:.

 ---
 <html>